oxfordroadmapping/country-profiles-clean-up-zh_hant/east-n-southeast-asia/singapore.md

 English common law

 ### 憲法
-- `history`: several previous; latest adopted 22 December 1965
+- `歷史`: several previous; latest adopted 22 December 1965
-- `amendments`: proposed by Parliament; passage requires two-thirds majority vote in the second and third readings by the elected Parliament membership and assent of the president of the republic; passage of amendments affecting sovereignty or control of the Police Force or the Armed Forces requires at least two-thirds majority vote in a referendum; amended many times, last in 2020
+- `修正`: proposed by Parliament; passage requires two-thirds majority vote in the second and third readings by the elected Parliament membership and assent of the president of the republic; passage of amendments affecting sovereignty or control of the Police Force or the Armed Forces requires at least two-thirds majority vote in a referendum; amended many times, last in 2020

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Singapore
+- `血統公民身份`: at least one parent must be a citizen of Singapore
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 10 years
+- `入籍的居留要求`: 10 years

 ### 選舉權
 21 years of age; universal and compulsory

 ### 行政部門
-- `chief of state`: President THARMAN Shanmugaratnam (since 14 September 2023)
+- `國家元首`: President THARMAN Shanmugaratnam (since 14 September 2023)
-- `head of government`: Prime Minister Lawrence WONG (since 15 May 2024)
+- `政府首腦`: Prime Minister Lawrence WONG (since 15 May 2024)
-- `cabinet`: Cabinet appointed by the president on the advice of the prime minister; Cabinet responsible to Parliament
+- `内閣`: Cabinet appointed by the president on the advice of the prime minister; Cabinet responsible to Parliament
-- `elections/appointments`: president directly elected by simple majority popular vote for a 6-year term (no term limits); election last held on 1 September 2023 (next to be held in 2029); following legislative elections, the leader of the majority party or majority coalition appointed prime minister by the president; deputy prime ministers appointed by the president
+- `選舉/任命`: president directly elected by simple majority popular vote for a 6-year term (no term limits); election last held on 1 September 2023 (next to be held in 2029); following legislative elections, the leader of the majority party or majority coalition appointed prime minister by the president; deputy prime ministers appointed by the president
-- `election results`: *2023: *THARMAN Shanmugaratnam elected president; percent of vote - THARMAN Shanmugaratnam (independent) 70.4%, NG Kok Song (independent) 15.7%, TAN Kin Lian (independent) 13.9%*2017*: HALIMAH Yacob declared president on 13 September 2017, being the only eligible candidate
+- `選舉結果`: *2023: *THARMAN Shanmugaratnam elected president; percent of vote - THARMAN Shanmugaratnam (independent) 70.4%, NG Kok Song (independent) 15.7%, TAN Kin Lian (independent) 13.9%*2017*: HALIMAH Yacob declared president on 13 September 2017, being the only eligible candidate

 ### 立法部門
-- `description`: unicameral Parliament (104 seats statutory; 93 members directly elected by simple majority popular vote, up to 9 nominated by a parliamentary selection committee and appointed by the president, and up to 12 non-constituency members from opposition parties to ensure political diversity; members serve 5-year terms)
+- `描述`: unicameral Parliament (104 seats statutory; 93 members directly elected by simple majority popular vote, up to 9 nominated by a parliamentary selection committee and appointed by the president, and up to 12 non-constituency members from opposition parties to ensure political diversity; members serve 5-year terms)
-- `elections`: last held on 10 July 2020 (next must be held by 24 November 2025)
+- `選舉`: last held on 10 July 2020 (next must be held by 24 November 2025)
-- `election results`: percent of vote by party - PAP 89.2%, WP 10.6%, other 0.2%; seats by party - PAP 79, WP 10, PSP 2, independent 9; composition - men 70, women 29, percentage women 29.3%
+- `選舉結果`: percent of vote by party - PAP 89.2%, WP 10.6%, other 0.2%; seats by party - PAP 79, WP 10, PSP 2, independent 9; composition - men 70, women 29, percentage women 29.3%

 ### 司法部門
-- `highest court(s)`: Supreme Court (although the number of judges varies - as of April 2019, the court totaled 20 judges, 7 judicial commissioners, 4 judges of appeal, and 16 international judges); the court is organized into an upper tier Appeal Court and a lower tier High Court
+- `最高法院`: Supreme Court (although the number of judges varies - as of April 2019, the court totaled 20 judges, 7 judicial commissioners, 4 judges of appeal, and 16 international judges); the court is organized into an upper tier Appeal Court and a lower tier High Court
-- `judge selection and term of office`: judges appointed by the president from candidates recommended by the prime minister after consultation with the chief justice; judges usually serve until retirement at age 65, but terms can be extended
+- `法官遴選和任期`: judges appointed by the president from candidates recommended by the prime minister after consultation with the chief justice; judges usually serve until retirement at age 65, but terms can be extended
-- `subordinate courts`: district, magistrates', juvenile, family, community, and coroners' courts; small claims tribunals; employment claims tribunals
+- `下級法院`: district, magistrates', juvenile, family, community, and coroners' courts; small claims tribunals; employment claims tribunals

 ### 政黨
 People's Action Party or PAP Progress Singapore Party or PSP Workers' Party or WP